UPDATING YOUR BATHROOM TILES CAN HELP SELL YOUR HOME

 Enhance Design with Decorative Tiles

-Another home project to consider for your bathroom is to add decorative tiles around the tub or shower.
-Decorative or accent tiles can strategically highlight the most attractive parts of your bathroom, and can bring attention to other recent updates.
+Another project to consider for your bathroom upgrade is adding decorative tiles around the tub or shower.
+Decorative or accent tiles can strategically highlight the most attractive parts of your bathroom and bring attention to other recent updates.
 Add a row of glass tiles on the wall behind a soaking tub or frame an over-sized wall mirror with smaller tiled accents, for example.
 The beauty of the tile will help create a focal point that will stay with those touring your home long after they've left.

 Add Natural-Looking Beauty

-Recent trends in bathroom design utilize natural elements to create a serene, spa-like atmosphere.
-One way to create a natural look, but still retain the benefits of tile in your bathroom, is through the use of wood-look floor tile.
-Wood-look plank-shaped tiles combine the benefits of porcelain with the artisanal look of hardwood flooring.
+Recent trends in bathroom design utilize natural elements to create serene, spa-like environments.
+One way to create a natural look, but still, retain the benefits of tile in your bathroom, is through the use of wood-look floor tile.
+Wood-look, plank-shaped tiles combine the benefits of porcelain with the artisanal look of hardwood flooring.
 The porcelain surface is easy to clean and stands up well to stains.
 Simply grab a broom and sweep away dust when an expected buyer requests a showing.
-To complete the natural look of your bathroom, add natural greens by placing small planters around the tub and opening the windows to allow natural light to seep inside.
+To complete the natural look of your bathroom, add natural greenery by placing small planters around the tub and opening the windows to allow natural light to spill into the room.